csalmeida/protonmail-themes/docs/theme-templates-guide.md

 // Color variables here...

 @import "../@theme-base/styles";
-// @import "../@theme-base/full";
+@import "../@theme-base/dark_mode";

-// Please do not remove the import above, add overrides and other partials below this line.
+// Please do not remove the imports above, add overrides and other partials below this line.
 @import 'override';
 ```